TEXT-S&P summary: The Coventry & Rugby Hospital Co. PLC

 These risks are mitigated by the following credit strengths:

 -- The project, in our opinion, is effectively and proactively managed by CRH.
-Although Vinci Facilities (VF) is still managing the transition since it took over the provision of hard facilities management (FM) services at the end of last year, we believe that the Trusts, CRH, and the subcontractors have strong working relationships, and we have no specific concerns.
+Although potentially disrupted by the replacement by Vinci Facilities (VF) of Skanska Facilities Services as hard facilities management (FM) services provider last year, we believe that the Trusts, CRH, and the subcontractors have strong working relationships.
 This view is echoed by the Lender's technical adviser (TA).

 -- We believe that the project benefits from strong and experienced project participants.
 VF is providing hard FM services, backed by a parent company guarantee.
 ISS Facility Services (ISS; formerly ISS Mediclean), a market leader in U.K. health care PFI projects, is providing soft FM services.
 CRH has also contracted GEH to procure, maintain, and replace diagnostic medical and other equipment.